awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 In PostgreSQL 13 and earlier releases, *predefined* roles are known as *default* roles\.

 In the following list, you find some of the other predefined roles that are created automatically for a new RDS for PostgreSQL DB instance\.
 Predefined roles and their privileges can't be changed\.
 You can't drop, rename, or modify privileges for these predefined roles\.
 Attempting to do so results in an error\.
-+ **rds\_password** – A role that can change passwords and set up password constraints for databaes users\.
++ **rds\_password** – A role that can change passwords and set up password constraints for database users\.
 The `rds_superuser` role is granted this role by default, and can grant the role to database users\. `For more information, see [Controlling user access to the PostgreSQL databaseControlling user access to PostgreSQL](#Appendix.PostgreSQL.CommonDBATasks.Access)\.
-+ **rdsadmin** – A role that's created to handle many of the management tasks that the adminstrator with `superuser` privileges would perform on a standalone PostgreSQL database\.
++ **rdsadmin** – A role that's created to handle many of the management tasks that the administrator with `superuser` privileges would perform on a standalone PostgreSQL database\.
 This role is used internally by RDS for PostgreSQL for many management tasks\.
 + **rdstopmgr** – A role that's used internally by Amazon RDS to support Multi\-AZ deployments\.

 To see all predefined roles, you can connect to your RDS for PostgreSQL DB instance and use the `psq1 \du` metacommand\.
 The output looks as follows: